 Note: These distances are conservative and assume that the power line structure reaches the phaseto-ground voltage of the power line.
-Where these clearances cannot be maintained, smaller distances might be acceptable, if modelling and additional calculations demonstrate that the arcing risk is negligible.
+Where these clearances cannot be maintained, smaller distances

+System Voltage Minimum Horizontal Clearance Distance (kV) m ft might be acceptable, if modeling and additional calculations demonstrate that the arcing risk is negligible.